Computing tropical points and tropical links: Computing tropical starting points

-\begin{remark} It is possible to eliminate the randomness in Algorithm~\ref{alg:tropicalStartingPoint} during the intersection with random affine hyperplanes, by computing stable intersections with affine hyperplanes instead, which can be done thanks to a recent work of Jensen and Yu \cite{JensenYu}.
-However, this would requires us to extend $K$ transcendentally, once for each hyperplane, which is not feasible with high codimension. \end{remark}

-In addition to computing starting points for the tropical traversals, the efficiency of Algorithm~\ref{alg:tropicalStartingPoint} also allows it to be used to test random points on tropical varieties.
+In addition to computing starting points for the tropical traversals, Algorithm~\ref{alg:tropicalStartingPoint} can be used to sample random points on tropical varieties.

-\begin{example}[$\Grass(k,n)$ for $k\in\{3,4\}$ and $n\in\{7,8\}$] Using Algorithm~\ref{alg:tropicalStartingPoint}, we sampled random maximal cones on higher tropical Grassmannians.
+\begin{example}[$\mathcal G_{k, n}$ for $k\in\{3,4\}$ and $n\in\{7,8\}$] Using Algorithm~\ref{alg:tropicalStartingPoint}, we sampled random maximal cones on higher tropical Grassmannians ignoring symmetry.
 This was done by computing Gr\"obner cones around random tropical points, dismissing those of lower dimension and duplicates.
-We analyzed over $1000$ maximal cones on each of the tropical varieties of $\Grass(3,7)$, $\Grass(3,8)$ and $\Grass(4,7)$, as well as over $100$ maximal cones on the tropical variety of $\Grass(4,8)$.
-For sake of clarity, we will denote the tropical variety of $\Grass(k,n)$ by $\mathcal G_{k,n}$.
+We analyzed over $1000$ distinct maximal cones on each of $\mathcal G_{3, 7}, \mathcal G_{4, 7}$ and $\mathcal G_{3, 8}$, as well as over $100$ distinct maximal cones on the tropical variety of $\mathcal G_{4, 8}$.

-All checked Gr\"obner cones were invariant under tensoring with $\mathbb F_2$: which is not surprising for $\mathcal G_{3,7}$.
-Even though Speyer and Sturmfels showed that $\mathcal G_{3,7}$ depends on the characteristic of the ground field, in fact it is the smallest tropical Grassmannian depicting this behavior \cite[Theorem 3.7]{SpeyerSturmfels}, Herrmann, Jensen, Joswig and Sturmfels showed that, out of the $252\,000$ maximal cones of $\mathcal G_{3,7}$, this is only visible on a single cone, the Fano cone \cite[Theorem 2.1]{Herrmann2009}.
+All cones were invariant under tensoring with $\mathbb F_2$, which is not surprising for $\mathcal G_{3,7}$: Even though Speyer and Sturmfels showed that $\mathcal G_{3,7}$ depends on the characteristic of the ground field, in fact it is the smallest tropical Grassmannian depicting this behavior \cite[Theorem 3.7]{SpeyerSturmfels}, Herrmann, Jensen, Joswig and Sturmfels showed that, out of the $252\,000$ maximal cones of $\mathcal G_{3,7}$, this is only visible on a single cone, the Fano cone \cite[Theorem 2.1]{Herrmann2009}.